+Dr. Helen Ai He et al [2] proposes the implication and application of intergroup contact theory14 as a prospective towards addressing the loneliness and isolation, as well as mitigating cultural barriers.
 The three pillars towards mediating effective interaction and communication between different social, cultural, and linguistic groups are discussed earlier, which include feedback, self, reflection, and behaviour change.
 The fourth pillar however, has not been discussed - strangers.
-With strangers, another aspect of social interaction comes into play - public places.
+"Connecting strangers in public places pave way for mitigating both the social dilemmas, as well as the incorporation of feedback, self-reflection, and behaviour change within the environment in action."15.
 Strangers form a pillar because humans tend to be polarized towards peers, but are completely unknown to strangers.
 Hence the question of bias does not arise and helps in seamless development of interactive technologies.
 Public places have been chosen as the area of application and employment of these social technologies to address the issues of loneliness, isolation, and cultural and linguistic barriers among strangers.
 This is simply because gathering drives communication.
 All this together, form the basis of the formulation of a social psychology theory known as Intergroup Contact Theory.